The Alcoholic in Me

 “No,” I said, solid on my answer.

-When they asked for the tenth time why I didn’t drink, I told them I had a rough childhood with parents who drank a lot.
-That shut them up real quick.
+When they asked why I didn’t drink for the tenth time, I told them I had a rough childhood with parents who drank a lot.

-The night of my birthday we went to a sushi bar and had a semi-awkward dinner.
-The conversation was forced, and there weren’t that many laughs.
+The night of my birthday we went to a sushi restaurant on Racine Drive and had a semi-awkward dinner.
+The conversation was forced.
+There weren’t that many laughs.
+After all, we didn’t really know each other.

 “You know,” one roommate said, “the bar next door gives you a free shot on your birthday.”